 Step 4: Apply YouTube's Revenue Share

-Under the YouTube Partner Program, creators keep 55% of ad revenue, with YouTube retaining the remaining 45%.
-This step is sometimes already baked into your displayed RPM figure (since YouTube Studio's RPM is creator-side, not advertiser-side) — check which figure you started with before applying this step a second time.
+Creators keep 55% of ad revenue under the YouTube Partner Program, with YouTube retaining the remaining 45%.
+This split is sometimes already baked into your displayed RPM, since YouTube Studio's RPM figure is creator-side rather than advertiser-side.
+Check which figure you started from before you apply this step, so you don't apply it twice.

 Step 5: Project Annual Earnings